Series Classes

 Week 6: Glazing, all bisqueware must be glazed and in the kiln room at the end of week 6 class

 Students will pick up their final pieces 3-5 days after their class ends.
+An email will be sent when ready.

 *Continuing Wheel curriculum changes every session.
-There will be no basic demonstrations of throwing and trimming.
-Each week a new skill to advance your throwing and trimming techniques will be covered.The first two sessions are the most difficult to miss, especially if you are new to the studio/pottery wheel.
-Week 4 and are also tricky, but arrangements can be made if we know in advance.
+Unlike the schedule above there will be no basic demonstrations of throwing and trimming.
+Each week a new skill to advance your throwing and trimming techniques will be covered.
+All students should be confident in centering and pulling before signing up.The first two sessions are the most difficult to miss, especially if you are new to the studio/pottery wheel.
+The other weeks are not easy to miss, but we can usually make arrangements for additional studio time.

 -